 - Material configurator: A system to create a multiple material User Interface for your products

 - Object configurator: A system to create a multiple component object User Interface for your products

 Add multiple behaviours under the same trigger to create a behaviour chain.

 Transition between behaviours

-You can also add transitions between behaviours for making interactions smoother or more logical.
+You can add transitions between behaviours to make interactions smoother or more logical.

-Parallel transition lets your behaviours start at the same time as others you've set.
+Parallel transitions let your behaviours start at the same time as others you've set.

-Sequential transition lets the behaviours start one after another.
+Sequential transitions lets the behaviours start one after another.